Filling out a check isn’t something that many people have to do these days.

 Sometimes, however, it is just necessary to write a check.

-One thing I want to stress is that it’s perfectly fine to not be familiar with this process.
+I want to stress one point: it’s perfectly fine to not be familiar with this process.

 I don’t want anyone to feel any negative way whatsoever-you should never feel bad for not having knowledge about a particular subject.